JoepWeijers/maven-dependency-hell/README.md

 [INFO]       \- (com.google.guava:guava:jar:20.0:compile - version managed from 10.0.1; omitted for duplicate)
 ```

 This solves our dependency clash for now.
 But people will probably add new dependencies over time.
-Dependency clashes are typically runtime problems, so how can we prevent them from turning into `ClassNotFoundError`s in production?
+Dependency clashes are typically runtime problems, so how can we prevent them from turning into `ClassNotFoundException`s in production?
 Having automated tests helps, but it is unlikely that you have 100% percent test coverage.

 ## Solution 3: Maven Enforcer plugin
 At TOPdesk we adopted a zero-tolerance policy for duplicate dependencies.
 We use the [Maven Enforcer Plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/) in our Continuous Integration build to break the build if our transitive dependencies versions do not converge to a single version.
 We add this configuration in [h4_solution3-maven-enforcer-plugin_breaks-build](h4_solution3-maven-enforcer-plugin_breaks-build/pom.xml):